youssef-mansor/TheAgentCompany/workspaces/tasks/vending-machine-fsm-general/task.md

 - Returning the full amount if the purchase is canceled before completion.
 - Waiting for additional money if the inserted amount is insufficient.

-Place the implemented FSM into `/workspace/vending_machine.v`.

 ## Step 2: Create a Self-Checking Testbench
-- Develop a comprehensive testbench for the vending machine FSM that covers all possible cases.
+- Develop a comprehensive testbench for the vending machine FSM with asserstions that covers all possible cases.
-- Ensure it automatically verifies correctness and prints the results.
-- Save the output in a Markdown (test report) file with:
-  - **Test title**
-  - **Pass/Fail status**
+- If a case fails, the assertion should stop the testbench execution.

 Ensure the testbench addresses the following points:
 - Tests with all possible money denominations.
 - Testing with all products.
-- Concise display of expected vs. actual result with pass/fail status by use of `$display` for output visualization.
-- The output for each run should be **directly written to `/workspace/report.md` as part of the testbench execution**.

-Place the implemented testbench into `/workspace/vending_machine_tb.v`.
-Place the test report into `/workspace/report.md`.

 ## Step 3: Debug and Fix Issues
 - If the module does not pass all test cases, revisit and refine the Verilog code.
 - Modify the design until all test cases pass successfully.

+## Step 4: `run_test.sh` File Creation
+- Create a shel script `run_test.sh` that contains the command to only run the testbench.
+- execute the `run_test.sh` to make sure it successfully runs the testbench.